-Luka, A Shih Tzu rescue, is a registered Pet Partner Therapy Dog working with Heart to Heart Pet Partners, Inc..
-Mimi is the Executive Director of Heart to Heart Pet Partners and teaches Skills for Working Therapy Dogs with Island Dog.
+Luka, A Shih Tzu rescue, is a registered Pet Partner Therapy Dog working with Heart to Heart Pet Partners, Inc. Mimi is the Volunteer Coordinator with Heart to Heart Pet Partners and teaches Skills for working Therapy Dogs with Island Dog.

 Beth has clicker training dogs since 2004.
-She is a member of Pet Professional Guild.
+She has been an Instructor with Island Dog since 2008.
+She is a member of the Pet Professional Guild.

 She loves watching her dogs figure things out, and that the training is based on maintaining strong relationships with the dogs.

 Coco enjoys puzzles and challenges.
 She is not content to repeat cues over and over.
-Cooper, on the other hand, is ready for anything whether the reward is food or attention.
+On the other hand, Cooper is ready for anything whether the reward is food or attention.
 Clicker training lets both of them shine.

 Beth teaches Family Manners and Puppy classes.